 12. Only 7,400 people live on Molokai

 If you’re looking to get away from crowds, Molokai’s population hovers around 7,400 people.
+It’s really easy to plan a Maui to Moloka’i day trip to explore this island.

 And Molokai isn’t even the smallest.
 Even fewer people live on the neighboring island of Lanai.